 Q grading is the process of evaluating coffee quality.
 Today’s Q grading system was launched in 2004 by the Specialty Coffee Association (SCA) with the intention of standardizing how the coffee industry defines specialty coffee (see last month’s article).

-A certified Q grader is somebody who has been licensed by the Coffee Quality Institute to evaluate coffees using the SCA guidelines.
+A certified Q grader is like a coffee sommelier.
+They are somebody who has been licensed by the Coffee Quality Institute to evaluate coffees using the SCA guidelines.